ietf-wg-diem/diem-requirements/draft-ietf-diem-requirements.md

 # Requirements

-The DIEM architecture will allow validators to discover and validate digital emblems that are associated with bearers.
+The DIEM architecture will allow validators to discover and validate digital emblems that are associated with assets and presented by bearers.
 This section contains the requirements that this architecture will address.
 They are based on use cases identified thus far (see Section Use Cases), but note that not all use cases share all requirements.
 We categorize these requirements into: requirements on digital emblems and their format, on their discovery, on their validation, and other requirements.

 ## Digital Emblem Requirements